defenseunicorns/uds-core/docs/reference/configuration/uds-networking-configuration.md

                   port: 443
 ```

 The example above allows Alertmanager to send alerts to any external destination.
-Alternatively, you could use the remoteNamespace key to specify another namespace within the Kubernetes cluster.
+Alternatively, you could use the remoteNamespace key to specify another namespace within the Kubernetes cluster (i.e. Mattermost).

-Referencing the following spec for [Allow](https://uds.defenseunicorns.com/reference/configuration/custom-resources/packages-v1alpha1-cr/#allow) for all available fields.
+Reference the [spec for allow](https://uds.defenseunicorns.com/reference/configuration/custom-resources/packages-v1alpha1-cr/#allow) for all available fields.

 ### Vector